mvanholsteijn/strip-docker-image/README.md

 	-f file					file to include from image, multiple -f allowed.
 	-x port					to expose.
 	-v						verbose.
+	-u                      compress executables and libs with upx (need to be installed)

 ## Description
 creates a new Docker image which contains only selected packages and files from the source image.